KhajiitLikeToSneak/steam_value/README.md

  5. Enter your Steam profile URL or vanity URL in the input field and click "Calculate".

 ## Possible URL inputs:
-- Vanity URL (for example, `rxgucci`)
+- Vanity URL (for example, `user123`)
-- Steam community profile URL (for example, `https://steamcommunity.com/id/rxgucci` or `https://steamcommunity.com/profiles/76561198216779888`)
+- Steam community profile URL (for example, `https://steamcommunity.com/id/user123` or `https://steamcommunity.com/profiles/11122233344455566`)

 ## How It Works
  1. The user enters a Steam profile URL or vanity URL.